LibreCAD/docs/guides/cmdline.rst

 Multi-Command Input
 -------------------

+Command input can be entered on a single line by separating the input with semicolons.
+Entering ``li;0,0;10..0;0..10;-10..0;c;k`` on the command line will draw a 10 x 10 square.

-Multi-command input can be separated by semicolons: ci;0,0;10 Command files (command input separated by newlines) can be loaded from the new command-line button Multi-command input can be assigned to a variable; values can also contain variables (they are read recursively)
+Command files (command input separated by newlines) can be loaded from the new command-line button Multi-command input can be assigned to a variable; values can also contain variables (they are read recursively)